 Encaustic art is about using molten wax as a painting medium.
 This unique technique first appeared in Greco-Roman Egypt where it was used for creating beautiful mummy portraits.
 These days, encaustic painting or hot wax painting is highly popular again.
-The only problem is that to ship such paintings is a tricky task as they can be easily damaged in transit.
-The fact is that encaustic art can melt in heat and shatter or crack in cold conditions, which makes extreme temperatures the main danger.
-This is also the reason why to hire a professional fine art shipping company that owns special trucks equipped with a climate-control system is crucial.
+The only problem is that shipping such paintings is a tricky task as they can be easily damaged in transit.
+The fact is that encaustic art can melt in the heat and shatter or crack in cold conditions, which makes extreme temperatures the main danger.
+This is also the reason why hiring a professional fine art shipping company that owns special trucks equipped with a climate-control system is crucial.
 However, proper packing is no less important.
 Thus, if you want your painting to arrive in its pristine condition, take advantage of the following art shipper guide for packing encaustic art.

 Guide for packing encaustic art

 1. Use Glassine interleaving paper or wax paper for wrapping your encaustic painting and then secure it with special tape (you can use painter’s tape of different colors for this purpose).